 Database: A set of data elements consisting of at least one file or of a group of integrated files, usually stored in one location and made available to several users.
-The collection of information is organized into a predefined formatted structure and usually organized into fields of data that comprise individual records which are further grouped into data tables.
-Databases are sometimes classified according to their organizational approach, with the most prevalent approach being the relational database - a tabular database in which data is defined so that it can be reorganized and accessed in a number of different ways.
+The collection of information is organized into a predefined formatted structure and usually organized into fields of data that comprise individual records that are further grouped into data tables.
+Databases are sometimes classified according to their organizational approach, with the most prevalent approach being the relational database-a tabular database in which data is defined so that it can be reorganized and accessed in a number of different ways.
 Another popular organizational structure is the distributed database, which can be dispersed or replicated among different points in a network.
 Computer databases typically contain aggregations of data records or files, such as sales transactions, product catalogs and inventories, and customer profiles.
-For further discussion, see The Sedona Conference Database Principles, available for download at http://www.thesedonaconference.org/download-pub/426.
+For further discussion, see The Sedona Conference Database Principles, available for download at https://thesedonaconference.org/publication/ Database_Principles.